pac4j/play-pac4j/README.md

 ## Migration guide

 ### 2.0.1 -> 2.1.0

 The separate Scala and Java projects have been merged.
 You need to change the dependency `play-pac4j-java` or `play-pac4j-scala` to simply `play-pac4j`.

-The `Security` trait for use in Scala project has moved to package `org.pac4j.play`.

 ### 2.0.0 -> 2.0.1